nus-cs2103-AY2324S1/tp/docs/team/ph-nathan.md

 * **Fix `editMember` and `editEvent` commands logic to also update enrolment:** [#182](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/182) [#192](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/192)
   * **Enhancement details:** The enrolments' details of a member (event) is updated, if affected by the edit member (event) command.
   * **Justification:** Enrolment links a member and an event based on their names.
 When the identity (name) of a member/event is edited via the edit commands, the existing name fields for enrolment wasn't updated.
-    This would cause inconvenient to users, having to re-track all the attendance linked to a member or event, hence I have updated the logic to also modify the enrolment object when the name field is edited.
+    This would cause inconvenience to users, having to re-track all the attendance linked to a member or event, hence I have updated the logic to also modify the enrolment object when the name field is edited.

 * **Enhance UI and add toggle light/dark theme feature for UI:** [#194](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/194)
   * **Enhancement details:** Users can toggle between light and dark mode.
   * **Justification:** To adapt to the needs of CCA heads, who may want to work on CCA tasks during both day and night.
 Dark mode can reduce blue light that can interrupt sleep, it also saves energy because less power usage to display darker background.
+  * **Credits:** Implementation is inspired by Tutor’s Pet

 * **Fix `editEnrolment` command** [#265](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/265)
   * **Enhancement details:** The hours and remarks fields will be reflected in UI when edited via `editEnrolment` command.